 The quality of health care in New York remains uneven, despite significant recent investment in infrastructure.
-UHF’s Quality Institute is the only independent organization aligning the work of the many agencies, payers, providers, and other groups engaged in improving health care quality and patient safety.
+UHF’s Quality Institute aligns the work of the many agencies, payers, providers, and other groups engaged in improving health care quality and patient safety.

 Our work is vital to advancing more equitable care and better outcomes for all New Yorkers.
 In partnership with key stakeholders, we develop new strategies to raise the bar for the quality and effectiveness of New York’s health system.
 Our work aims to: